PedroParreiras/Tucano/CONTRIBUTING.md

 ## Documentation

-The [Mastodon documentation](https://docs.joinmastodon.org) is a statically generated site.
-You can [submit merge requests to mastodon/documentation](https://github.com/mastodon/documentation).
+The [tucano documentation](https://docs.jointucano.org) is a statically generated site.
+You can [submit merge requests to tucano/documentation](https://github.com/tucano/documentation).